inkline/inkline/packages/docs/pages/docs/core/layout.md

+---
+title: Layout
+description: Build basic layouts using Inkline's built-in layout components.
+---

 # Layout
-## Build basic layouts using Inkline's built-in layout components. { .lead }
+## Build basic layouts using Inkline's built-in layout components.

 The layout components are used for scaffolding the basic structure of the page:
 - `<i-layout>` is the main layout wrapper in which `i-layout-header`, `i-layout-aside`, `i-layout-content`, `i-layout-footer`, or `i-layout` itself can be nested, and can be placed in any parent container.